stats

 Example

-hydro.analyze.stats.lognormalDist({params: { mu: 0, sigma: 1 }, args: { x: 2 }})
+hydro.analyze.stats.lognormalDist({params: { mu: 0, sigma: 1 }, args: { x: 2 }});

-(static) LogSeriesDistribution(params, args) → {Number}
+(static) LogSeriesDistribution(params, args, data) → {Number}

-Calculates the probability mass function (PMF) of the Log series Distribution
+Calculates the probability mass function (PMF) of the Log series Distribution.

 Parameters: